Amended – February 28th, 2020

 Responsibilities of the Contest Organizer(s):

 tables and chairs for the judge trainees and all judging supplies.
 (Refer

 Responsibilities of the FBA:

 for the trainer.

-the appropriate cook team for the cost of the chicken and pork.
+the appropriate cook team(s) for the cost of the meat unless other

 all registrations for the class.